grafana/grafana/docs/sources/installation/security.md

 # Security

-## Data source proxy and insecure internal web services
+## Data source proxy and protecting internal services

 If you have non-Grafana web services running on your Grafana server or within its local network, these may be vulnerable to exploitation via the Grafana data source proxy.